 This site has 241 published posts, 17 installed plugins, 19k+ uploaded images, dozens of video content, and several other third-party files and analytics codes since WP Rocket was installed.

-This blog also has the Astra Pro WordPress theme with the Pro plugin installed.
+This blog also has installed the Astra Pro WordPress theme with the Pro plugin.

-So, it’s safe to conclude that this is a better scenario to test and understand how effective WP Rocket is.
+So, it’s safe to conclude that this is a better scenario for the WP Rocket performance results and to understand how effective WP Rocket is.

-Now that I got your attention let’s dive into the review of the WP Rocket plugin based on personal experience using a live working site.
+Now that I got your attention, let’s dive into the review of the WP Rocket caching plugin based on personal experience using a live site.

-First, I bought WP Rocket to solve a few issues, increase site speed (especially TTFB), improve website performance, and solve Google Core Web Vitals (LCP longer 2.5s on desktop) and Cumulative Layout Shift of 0.138 on desktop and 0.119 on mobile.
+First, I bought WP Rocket to solve speed issues, (especially TTFB), improve website performance, and solve Google Core Web Vitals (LCP longer 2.5s on desktop) and Cumulative Layout Shift of 0.138 on desktop and 0.119 on mobile.

 How does WP Rocket perform to resolve the issues?